Introduction to Human Research Subject Protection at UNC

-- Biomedical IRB (Committees A through D) Reviews research involving School of Medicine, School of Pharmacy, UNC Hospitals, and research in other units that involves biomedical interventions.
+Biomedical IRB (Committees A through D): Reviews research involving School of Medicine, School of Pharmacy, UNC Hospitals, and research in other units that involves biomedical interventions.
 Expertise is focused on medical, surgical, physiological or pharmacological studies.
 Includes research with drugs, devices, counseling, or other interventions.
-Studies that require dental expertise are reviewed by Biomedical Committee B.
+Studies that require dental or oncology expertise are reviewed by Biomedical Committee B or D.